Tyler Soderstrom: Minor leagues

+Major leagues

+On July 14, 2023, Soderstrom was selected to the 40-man roster and promoted to the major leagues for the first time.
+He made his MLB debut that night at the Oakland Coliseum versus the Minnesota Twins.
+He recorded his first MLB hit, an infield single, off Gavin Stone of the Los Angeles Dodgers on July 15.
+Soderstrom hit his first MLB home run on August 4 at Dodger Stadium off of Emmet Sheehan.
+He was optioned to Las Vegas on August 21 and recalled September 1.
+In 45 games during his first big league season, Soderstrom hit .160 with three home runs.

 Soderstrom was optioned to Triple–A Las Vegas to begin the 2024 season.
 On May 10, he was recalled from Las Vegas and hit a home run in his first game back with Oakland.
-Soderstrom finished 2024 with 9 home runs, 24 RBI, and an OPS+ of 114 at the major league level.
+He missed two months during the season due to a bone bruise in his left wrist.
+Soderstrom finished 2024 having appeared in 61 games with nine home runs, 24 RBI, and an OPS+ of 114 at the major league level.

 In 2025, Soderstrom opened the season as the starting first baseman for Athletics.
 He had three two-homer games within the first 17 games of the season, becoming just the fifth player of all-time to do so.
+Across 158 appearances for the Athletics, Soderstrom batted .276/.346/.474 with 25 home runs and 93 RBI.
+On December 25, 2025, Soderstrom and the Athletics agreed to a seven-year, $86 million contract extension.

+Soderstrom made 109 appearances for the Athletics during the 2026 season, slashing .245/.338/.472 with 19 home runs and 56 RBI.
+On August 16, 2026, he was placed on the injured list due to a left hip impingement.
+Two days later, it was announced that Soderstrom would undergo season–ending hip surgery.

-Personal
+Personal life

 Soderstrom's father, Steve Soderstrom, was selected sixth overall by the San Francisco Giants in the 1993 Major League Baseball draft, but appeared in only three Major League games in his pitching career.

+Soderstrom and his wife, Bailey, were married in November 2025 in Hawaii.